olcf/hands-on-with-summit/challenges/Python_Parallel_HDF5/README.md

 Next, we are finally ready to install h5py from source:

 ```
-$ HDF5_MPI="ON" CC=gcc pip install --no-binary=h5py h5py
+$ HDF5_MPI="ON" CC=mpicc pip install --no-binary=h5py h5py
 ```

-The `HDF5_MPI` flag is the key to telling pip to build h5py with parallel support, while the `CC` flag makes sure that we are using the correct C wrapper.
+The `HDF5_MPI` flag is the key to telling pip to build h5py with parallel support, while the `CC` flag makes sure that we are using the correct C wrapper for MPI.
 This installation will take much longer than both the mpi4py and NumPy installations (5+ minutes if the system is slow).
 When the installation finishes, you will see a "Successfully installed h5py" message.